Contact Details: Filming in Three Rivers

 - Sent a copy of their Public Liability Insurance to email@example.com

-- Leafleted or door stepped residents around the filming location with details of what will be taking place and a contact telephone number
+- Leaflet/letter or door step residents around the filming location including details of what will be taking place and a contact telephone number

 - Contacted Hertfordshire Highways and/or Hertfordshire Constabulary if necessary (see below for when this is required)